shyampurk/iot-for-utilities/README.md

         Make a note of Host Name, Port Number , Database Name, User ID and Password.

-Step 6: In the Side Main Menu click Tables,Here you can create the table for this application.
+Step 6: In the Side Main Menu, click on "Run SQL"  and you will be presented the Run SQL screen.
+Click on the 'Open' button and choose the SQL [schema file](powerGrid_server/dashDB.sql)
-		Click 'Add Table' to create the table for kitchen tracking application by entering the below SQL stamement in the bottom text area.

-    CREATE TABLE "ENERGY"
-    (
-      "SCALE_ID" VARCHAR(3),
-      "DATES" DATE,
-      "TIME" VARCHAR(10),
-      "QUANTITY" FLOAT,
-      "STATUS" INT
-    );

-Step 7: Then click the button "Run DDL".
-		You can see the newly created table by selecting your schema and table name.
-Your schema is same as your username as displayed in Connect > Connection Information menu.
+		- The SQL command (CREATE_TABLE) will be displayed in the text area.
+		- Click on the 'Validate' button to ensure that SQL syntax is valid
+		- Click on the 'Run' button to execute the SQL statements.

+Step 7: If the Run command executed successfully , you will be able to see the new tables created under your dashDB instance

+		- Click on "Tables" sub menu
+		- Select the table from "Table Name" dropdown to access the table schema and data
+		- You can find the tables named "IOT_ENERGYGRID_TABLE" listed under the dropdown

-### Deploying the Application Server
+### Hosting the Application Server on Bluemix

-Step 1 - Clone this github repository

-Step 2 - Update the parameters in the [config.ini]
+Step 1 - Update the parameters in the server [config file](powerGrid_server/config.ini)

 	pub_key = PubNub Publish Key
 	sub_key = PubNub Subscribe Key
-	db_schema = User ID of the DashDB instance , in caps db_name = Database name
+	databaseschema = User ID of the DashDB instance , in caps databasename = Database name
-	db_host = Host Name
+	hostname  = Database Host Name
-	table_name = Table name is set to KITCHENTRACKERAPP username = User ID of the DashDB instance pwd = Password of dashDB instance
+	tablename = Table name is set to KITCHENTRACKERAPP userid = User ID of the DashDB instance password = Password of dashDB instance
-	port = Port Number
+	portnumber = Port Number
 	expiry = 0 ( Leave it to default value of zero)

-Step 3 - Open the [manifest file] and update the follwing entries
+Step 2 - Open the [manifest file](powerGrid_server/manifest.yml) and update the follwing entries

-		applicationa:
-			- name : <name of the application on server>

-		services
-			- <dashdb instance name>

-		where
-			<name of the application on server> - Any desired name for the application
-			<dashdb instance name> - name of the dashdb service instance that you have created in the previous section.
+	Line 12 - Change 'IoTEnergyGrid_DashDB' to the actual dashDB service name you have given while creating the dashDB service instance ( Step 3 in 'Deploying DashDB Service').

-Step 4 - Login to Bluemix console via cf tool and select the space.
+Step 3 - Login to Bluemix console via cf tool and select the space.

-Step 5 - Change directory to the server application root (kitchen_tracker) under the cloned github repository.
+Step 4 - Change directory to the server application root directory (powerGrid_server) under the cloned github repository.

-Step 6 - Run the following command to push the application code to bluemix
+Step 5 - Run the following command to push the application code to bluemix

 		'cf push'

 Once successfully pushed, the server application will be automatically started.
-You can check its state in your bluemix dashboard and see that its state is set to 'Running'
+You can check its state in your bluemix dashboard and see that it is set to 'Running'